microsoft/vscode-cpptools/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.

-## Data and telemetry
+## Data Collection

-This extension collects usage data and sends it to Microsoft to help improve our products and services.
-Collection of telemetry is controlled via the same setting provided by Visual Studio Code: `"telemetry.enableTelemetry"`.
-Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.
+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry via the same setting provided by Visual Studio Code: `"telemetry.enableTelemetry"`.
+Our privacy statement is located [here](https://go.microsoft.com/fwlink/?LinkID=824704).
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.